Beta-Verse-Hub/All-Day-All-Life/README.md

 - Simulation mode
 - Edit mode

-In the simulation mode the following rules apply:
+In the simulation mode, the following rules apply:

 1. Each cell is either dead or alive.
 2. Living cells with 2 or 3 living neighbours lives (Survival).
 3. Living cells with less than 2 living neighbours dies (Underpopulation).
 4. Living cells with more than 3 living neighbours dies (Overpopulation).
 5. Dead cells with exactly 3 living neighbours becomes alive  (Reproduction).

+In the edit mode, use the following keys:

+up arrow / down arrow - to scroll through the grid left arrow / right arrow - to scroll through the grid space - to toggle the cell

+use shift to change mode and esc to exit

 ### To-Do List
 It is a to-do list which stores the data in a txt file in this format: